SULIFORMES Frigatebirds, gannets, darters, and cormorants

 Sula sula (Linnaeus); Verreaux & Des Murs 1860: Rev. et Mag. de Zool.: 442.

 Three subspecies are recognised: S. s. sula breeding in the West Indies, Hispaniola, Puerto Rico, Virgin Islands, Dominica, Grenadines, Belize, Venezuela, on Fernando de Noronha, and possibly Ascension Island; S. s. rubripes breeding on many Indian Ocean and Pacific Ocean islands; S. s. websteri breeding on Revillagigedo Islands off Mexico, Cocos Island off Costa Rica, and Galápagos Islands (Dorst & Mougin 1979).
-Four records from New Zealand (Miskelly, Crossland et al. 2021).
+Five records from New Zealand (Miskelly, Crossland et al. 2021, 2023).
 The first birds of this species from New Zealand (two at the Kermadec Islands / Rangitāhua in Mar.–Apr.
 2016; Miskelly, Crossland et al. 2017) were not identified to subspecies.

 F. Hutton (1871: 49) listed “Dysporus piscator L. – red-legged gannet”, but the taxon Pelecanus piscator Linnaeus, 1758 is a nomen dubium.
 Therefore, Hutton’s citation cannot be assigned to any subspecies of Sula sula.